About Solid Carbon

 CO2 Becomes Rock

 Iceland’s CarbFix experiment proved that when CO2 is pumped into basalt on land, it reacts chemically and mineralizes into rock over a short time.
-95% of the planet’s basalt lies beneath the ocean floor, presenting a compelling, permanent and irreversible solution for remediating decades of global carbon dioxide emissions.
+95% of the planet’s basalt lies beneath the ocean floor, presenting a compelling, permanent solution for remediating decades of global carbon dioxide emissions.

 The Solid Carbon Plan